-Materials: Papier-mache, toilet paper, glue, acrylic paint, sealer.
+Materials: CellyClay, toilet paper, glue, acrylic paint, sealer.

-I began this by making four small papier-mache tiles, and then fused them together into one larger tile, and smoothed it out.
-Then I built up this sunken-skull thing.
-I thought it looked kind of cool and interesting, and the shapes of it are somewhat related to the mask that prompted it in the first place.
+I began this by making four small CelluClay tiles.
+When they had dried, I fused them together into one larger tile, and smoothed it out with grinding and sanding.
+This formed the base of the project.
+Next, I built up this sunken-skull thing.
+I thought it looked kind of cool and interesting.

-I painted it stony grey using various thin layers of watery paint—if you’ve read much of my site already this process is familiar already.
+I painted it stony grey using various thin layers of watery paint.

-After I had finished painting it, that should have been where the project ended.
+The project normally would have ended after I painted it.
 But there were a couple of small cracks in the surface and other details that I didn’t like, so I ground them out.
-I started filling them back in, but around this time I got really sick of working on these mache projects, so I stopped working on them.
+I started filling them back in, but around this time I stopped working on CelluClay projects.
+This sat unfinished, needing some more patching and repainting, for about ten years.

 While working on my toilet-paper mask, I had some extra material lying around, and already had the grinder set up and so forth, so I decided to just finish this.
 It actually didn’t take long to fill in the old spots and get this sanded up.